 The District Governing Board has adopted cleaning standards for all schools in the district.
-Basic cleaning operations are performed every other day throughout the school year with an emphasis on classrooms and restrooms.
+Basic cleaning operations are performed on a daily basis throughout the school year with emphasis on classrooms and restrooms.
 A joint effort between students and staff helps keep the campus clean and litter-free.
-The principal works daily with four custodians to develop sanitation schedules that ensure a clean, safe and functional learning environment.
+The principal works daily with custodians to develop sanitation schedules that maintain a clean, safe and functional learning environment.
+There are three custodians currently assigned to the school.